 It worked out well though really, this year their training camp was actually a little shorter as they went to Napa with the Raiders and then to Hawaii to train for a while.
-I didn’t go with them to this because I had a new born at home, but it all worked out well.
-When I found out I was pregnant, I spoke with Coach Raff (Ted Rath, Head S&C Coach) and he told me the timings were different this year for camp, so I knew it would work out.
+I didn’t go with them because I had a newborn at home, but it all worked out well.
+When I found out I was pregnant, I spoke with Coach Rath (Ted Rath, Head S&C Coach) and he told me the timings were different this year for camp, so I knew it would work out.

-When training camp was done, I then went straight into coaching my junior College Softball Team, and then in a week and a half I will start back at my University coaching role.
+When training camp was done, I then went straight into coaching my junior college Softball Team, and then in a week and a half I will start back at my University coaching role.
 My boss at the University of Irvine joked with me saying ‘oh it’s perfect timing you having a baby in June haha!”
-Because my sports are slow in the summer months.
+Because the sports I coached are spring sports and are slow in the summer months.

 Currently I am coaching at UC Irvine and have 5 teams – men and women’s tennis, men’s golf, cross country and track and then my junior college softball teams.
 My contract with the Rams was just for training camp, but my role with them right now is just to be supportive.
 I still text the coaches before every game and after the game and showing my support wishing them luck and saying well done on wins etc. They text back saying ‘Thanks for being supportive, we hope you and the baby are doing well”.
 But no official position right now.

 My husband thinks it’s awesome that I know all the players, we’ll be watching the games on TV and shouting ‘what a great run Todd Gurley did’, or ‘what a great sack Aaron Donald did!’.
 I am the biggest fan, unfortunately I don’t have any direct working with them, but I have my other teams in Division 1 and Junior College.